 In total, I spent nearly $1800 on supplies.
 It is important to note many of these items are start-up supplies, meaning they will last for years to come so each time you go car camping plan to spend less and less.

 Below is a chart I created with everything I purchased prior to leaving on my road trip.
 I definitely overbought things I didn’t end up using, such as a magnifying flip mirror, potty bags, a portable toilet, and even a camping stove.

 I learned a lot about what is a necessity and what I can live without.
 I recommend only buying necessities and then buying other items as you need them along the way.
 Walmart, Camp World, Home Depot, REI Bass Pro Shops, and other outdoor sellers are sprinkled all over the US making it easy to stop along your route and pick up anything you need.
 It is hard to know what you really need until you need it.
 I took cues from a lot of car campers but learned quickly what works for others does not necessarily mean it is going to work for me.

 Depending on the kind of car camping you are doing, you may find some of the items I didn’t use might be a necessity for you.
 I mainly stayed in public parking lots and some campgrounds.
 I usually only stayed a night in each location so although I had all I needed for a comfortable campground set up I never “set up camp.”

 When I stayed in public parking lots, I would use the restroom, eat, and “get ready for bed” somewhere different than my overnight parking spot.
-Once I parked for the night I never got out of the car.
-In the a.m, I would climb back into the driver’s seat and head to the closest public restroom and then got ready for the day.
-I never wanted anyone to see that it was just me in the car if I was going to be parked for a while so I avoided advertising that as much as I could.
+Once I parked for the night, I never got out of the car.
+In the a.m, I would climb back into the driver’s seat head to the closest public restroom, and then get ready for the day.
+I never wanted anyone to see that it was just me in the car if I was going to be parked for a while, so I avoided advertising that as much as I could.